 2004 AMC 10A Problem 2

-Below is the professionally curated solution for Problem 2 of the 2004 AMC 10A, from LIVE by Po-Shen Loh.
+Attempt Problem 2 of the 2004 AMC 10A below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2004 AMC 10A solutions, or check the answer key.

 2.